Tips for Vegetarians: How to Optimize Your Diet

 Swap out the refined grains for these healthier alternatives and include some with your meals.
 Remember to keep it in check, though; pay attention to serving size and don’t overdo it (more is not always better).

-There are three kinds of omega-3 fatty acids: docosahexaenoic acid (DHA), eicosapentaenoic acid (EPA), and alpha-linolenic acid (ALA).
-DHA and EPA are long-chain fatty acids derived from fish and are well-known for their beneficial effect on health.
-ALA is found in plant-based foods and is the pre-cursor to EPA and DHA.
+DHA and EPA are well-known for their health benefits and are mostly found in fatty fish.
+Meanwhile, ALA is found in plant-based foods and is the pre-cursor to EPA and DHA.
 The body can convert it to EPA and DHA, but only in small amounts.

 - Chia seeds